a-ba/docker-utils/README.md

   -f, --force       force committing a new image even if there is no reported
                     upgrades
+  --ignore-unknown  silently ignore unknown images listed in the command line --ignore-inspect-errors
+                    do the upgrades even if there are image inspect errors (by default the script aborts as soon as any image fails inspection)
-  --ignore-unknown  silently ignore unknown images listed in the command line --http-proxy URL  value for the `http_proxy` environment variable to be set
+  --http-proxy URL  value for the `http_proxy` environment variable to be set
                     in the upgrade container
   --squid           launch a squid container in the background to act as a HTTP